lumeland/lume.land/docs/core/remote-files.md

 ```

 This indicates to Lume that if the file `styles.css` **doesn't exist locally**
 the remote URL must be used.
-Note that the file **wont be saved in the project
+Note that the file **won't be saved in the project
 folder**, but it's in memory.

 If you want to copy this file statically: